ElektraInitiative/libelektra/src/plugins/ni/README.md

 ## Introduction ##

-This plugin uses the nickel library in order to read/write meta data in the nickel ini format.
+This plugin uses the nickel library in order to read/write [metakeys](/doc/help/elektra-meta-data.md) in the nickel ini format.
 It's purpose is to be used in the `spec`-namespace or when any metadata should be stored.